joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ![](/uploads/webjea_startingdsc.png)

-You should also see the files/folders starting to be created:
+You should also see the files/folders starting to be created!

+Note: If you need to make a configuration change, feel free to change it in the DSCDeploy.ps1, DSC will make sure that the configuration is applied as per your configuration.